-If your deck includes any cards which don't comfortably fit the usual criteria of other cards, you can refer to them as jokers (perhaps they are jokers) - they can be played as if they were a copy of any other card from the deck; the player calls a card when they play it.
-Jokers are very useful to have in the game, as they can save situations where only a handful of cards are legal plays, and may already be buried in the discard pile.
+If your deck includes jokers, they can be played as if they were a copy of any other card from the deck; the player calls a card when they play it.
+Jokers are useful to have in the game, as they can save situations where only a handful of cards are legal plays, and they're already in the discard pile.

 If you're playing with a poker deck, be sure to agree whether aces are high or low; ideally before the game.
 You can make their highness or lowness part of the secret rules ("Number cards cannot be played onto higher number cards, and aces are low for the purposes of this rule."), but it can get confusing if two rules treat them differently.

 Mini Mao began when I was killing time with some friends and a deck of poker cards in 2002, and, on the subject of games with hidden rules, I vaguely recalled Mao - but only that it was a Bartok variant, with secret rules and no initial ones (not even suit progression).
 We played a dozen or so games of it like that, starting a new batch of rules whenever we got bored, and it worked.

 Checking for "official" Mao rules online when I got back near a computer, though, I found that they were actually quite elaborate - standard Mao can be regarded as an already-begun game of Mini Mao, where the game so far has already been played for a dozen or so rounds by some Californians you don't know.
-It forces you to play a certain type of game, with [REDACTED] and [REDACTED] and where players can't [REDACTED], and if you're playing a version where the winner makes up a rule, it's unclear what to do when the game locks.
+It forces you to play a certain type of game, with [REDACTED] and [REDACTED] and where players can't [REDACTED], and if you're playing a version where the winner makes up a rule, it's unclear what to do when the game locks up.